 Reimbursable charges

-* If Service charges are treated as a reimbursable case cost, it’s free; otherwise it’s $10.
+* If Service charges are treated as a reimbursable case cost, it’s free; otherwise, it’s $10 for Regular Service or $25 for Private Label Service.

 FAQ's

 What is AI4Discovery?
-AI4Discovery combines human intelligence (15+ years fighting and winning discovery battles) and two types of artificial intelligence (expert system and generative) to make discovery easier, faster, and less expensive.
-It’s the first software capable of creating Requests and Interrogatories and generating Meeting and Confer letters.
+AI4Discovery combines human intelligence (15+ years winning discovery battles) and two types of artificial intelligence (expert system and generative) to make discovery easier, faster, and less expensive than ever before.
+It's the only software capable of creating Discovery, Responding to Discovery, and generating Meeting and Confer letters on its own or in collaboration with attorneys and paralegals.

-It assists lawyers, their staffs, and their clients through the entire discovery process, from creating and serving discovery, to objecting to improper discovery, helping clients provide code-compliant, verified responses, and using its library of attorney-verified “objection killers” to invalidate boilerplate objections in Meet & Confer letters.
+It assists through the entire discovery process, from creating discovery, to objecting to improper discovery, helping clients provide code-compliant, verified responses, and using its library of attorney-verified “objection killers” to invalidate boilerplate objections in Meet & Confer letters.

 It also facilitates teams of attorneys, paralegals, and other staff (including contract or pool workers) to collaborate on cases or support multiple attorneys.
 And the cost is structured to be a reimbursable case cost rather than a firm cost.*